last update: 19 Nov. 2019

 Warning - people need to change what they are checking in the location bar

 Everyone say's “Check the location bar in your browser to make sure you are on the correct website before signing in.
 That will avoid phishing attacks that steal your username and password".
 Often people see that there is something like ‘accounts.google.com‘ in the location bar, so it must be good.
+Not true!

 This phishing technique uses something called a ‘data URI’ to include a complete file in the browser location bar.
 A quick look at the browser location bar sees ‘data:text/html…..’ as part of a very long string of text.
 If you widen out the location bar it looks like this: